All you need to know about 'Mulan' fame Ming-Na Wen

 She first found her footing in the industry as a model.
 In the late 1980s, Wen was spotted by a talent scout at a beauty pageant.
 This helped her bag print and television commercials with well-known brands such as Revlon, Clairol, and Lipton.

 Wen’s voice-acting stint in Mulan (1998) became her claim to fame.
-The critically-acclaimed movie was a box office hit, which earned over USD 300 million globally at that time and received nominations at the Golden Globes and the Academy Awards.
+The critically-acclaimed movie was a box office hit, which earned over USD 300 million (INR 2, 477 crore approx.) globally at that time and received nominations at the Golden Globes and the Academy Awards.

 Wen shifted to the US at the age of four